nitesh-va/nitesh-va/README.md

 - 🌱 I’m currently learning Django
 - 📫 How to reach me niteshksahu053@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: I'm working at vaisesika
+- ⚡ fact: I'm working at vaisesika

 <!---
 nitesh-va/nitesh-va is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.